neutralinojs/neutralinojs.github.io/docs/release-notes/framework.md

 ### Events
 - `appClientConnect` and `appClientDisconnect`: Occurs when a new app instance is launched and closed respectively.
 - `extClientConnect` and `extClientDisconnect`: Occurs when a new extension is connected and disconnected respectively.
 - `extensionReady` can be used to implement immediate extension calls.
 This is implemented from the client-side with `extensions.getStats` and `extClientConnect`.
-This event gurantees that it will be triggered regardless of the extension's start time.
+This event guarantees that it will be triggered regardless of the extension's start time.

 ### Error codes
 - `NE_EX_EXTNOTC`: Thrown by `extensions.dispatch` if the target extension is not connected.